 Please be aware that although not every chiropractic treatment technique has gone so far as to develop and publish its algorithm of decision-making - its "standard of care" - a specific algorithm of decision-making is published regarding application of Cox Technic flexion distraction and decompression, our highlighted chiropractic technique of choice.
 This accepted and publicized protocol calls for 3 to 6 visits per week as a standard for care of a radicular pain patient (one who has severe pain shooting down the leg or arm) and 2 to 3 visits per week for a non-radicular patient (one whose pain is found only in the back or neck).

 If your chiropractic insurance coverage includes spinal manipulation, it will most likely cover Cox Technic.
 The same applies for coverage of ancillary care items (like hot/cold therapy, electrical stimulation, nutrition, support belts).
 Check with your insurance plan or ask our staff to assist you with finding out.

-Know that Soft Health and Healing Clinic is most willing to work with you and your insurance/financial circumstance to the advantage of your health and pain-free quality of life.
+Know that Soft Health and Healing Clinic is most willing to work with you and your insurance/financial situation to the advantage of your health and pain-free quality of life.
 Just ask.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER